 But Malizia continued to exist, imprisoned inside Psyche's mind as a "dark reflection".
 Every so often, that "reflection" would surface as an impulse or a desire.
 Psyche learned that keeping herself focused on someone she loved, namely her teammate Archer, kept "Malizia" from taking over.
 But eventually she would be driven insane and near the point of death trying to keep control.

 Malizia first appeared as a "dark reflection" of Psyche when she made her physical appearance in the Champions Universe.
 Malizia would urge Psyche to take a more darker path in learning more about the world they ended up in.
 Eventually she would "assert" control of Psyche's body for brief periods.

-When it was revealed that "Psyche" was in fact the split personality of Candace Sinclair as a way to deny her newfound telepathic powers, "Malizia" took over, forcing Candace to first change ito "Psyche" and then into her own form.
+When it was revealed that "Psyche" was in fact the split personality of Candace Sinclair as a way to deny her newfound telepathic powers, "Malizia" took over, forcing Candace to first change into "Psyche" and then into her own form.

-Malizia believed that she would use her telepathic powers to take over everyone watching the broadcast.
+Malizia believed that she would use her telepathic powers to take over everyone watching the live broadcast.
 She had no idea that her powers were truly limited in range and scope.
-When confronted by Galatea Future and Starlett, Malizia was defeated when Galatea reached out to Candace's mind and had her take back control of her own body.
+When confronted by Galatea Future and Starlett, Malizia was defeated when Galatea reached out to Candace's mind and had Candace take back control of her own body.